 Good campsite selection is an important topic for many reasons.
 It’s always important to minimize impact by choosing a site that’s been camped at before, to avoid cold and potentially wet places like the bottoms of canyons or ravines, and to watch out for hazards like dead tree branches overhead.

-It’s impossible to sleep well when you’re shivering all night long.
-I’ve written a whole post about keeping warm while backpacking, so if you struggle with this (as I do), definitely check it out.
-It covers how to use clothing, gear, and a variety of tips and tricks to stay warm while sleeping, as well as while hiking and hanging out at camp.
+It’s impossible to sleep well when you’re shivering all night.
+I’ve written a whole post about keeping warm while backpacking, so if you struggle with this (as I definitely do) be sure to check it out.
+It covers how to choose a good sleep system and how to use clothing and gear for warmth while sleeping, as well as while hiking and hanging out at camp.

-In addition to keeping you warmly insulated from the cold ground, a sleeping pad’s main function is to be soft and comfy, which is obviously key to sleeping well while camping.
-Those thin folding foam pads may be light, cheap, and durable, but they’re not going to cut it for every type of hiker body.
+In addition to keeping you warmly insulated from the cold ground, your sleeping pad’s comfort is obviously key to sleeping well while camping.
+Those thin folding foam pads may be light, cheap, and durable, but they’re not going to cut it for every type of body.

-Especially if you sleep on your side, or your posture or bone structure are such that you need a bit more padding, consider an inflatable sleeping pad.
-My personal favorite is the Therm-a-Rest Neo Air X-Lite, but there are a variety of options to choose from.
+If you sleep on your side, or your posture or bone structure are such that you need a bit more padding, you’ll probably prefer an inflatable sleeping pad.
+The Therm-a-Rest Neo Air X-Lite is the lightest, most popular, and my personal favorite, but there are many options to choose from.
 Here’s a list of popular sleeping pads among thru hikers for more ideas.

 Important tip for inflatable sleeping pads, especially for side sleepers: adjust the amount of air inside for custom softness.
 Though it’s tempting to blow them up fully to make them as thick as possible, sometimes it’s comfier to leave a bit of space for hips and shoulders to sink down into a partially inflated pad.